abdhamza/the_python_dojo/README.md

 ### 10) Check if List is Palindrome
 Write code that returns True if a list is a palindrome (reads the same backward as forward), and False otherwise, without using a loop.
 For example, is_palindrome([1, 2, 3, 2, 1]) should return True.

+## 08 Sets
+### 1) Create and Print a Set
+Create a set named colors containing the values "red", "blue", and "green".
+Then, print the set.

+### 2) Add an Element to a Set
+Given a set numbers = {1, 2, 3}, add the number 4 to the set, then print the updated set.

+### 3) Remove an Element Safely
+Given a set fruits = {"apple", "banana", "cherry"}, remove "banana" from the set using a method that does not raise an error if the element is not present.
+Print the set afterwards.

+### 4) Find the Length of a Set
+Given a set items = {"book", "pen", "pencil", "notebook"}, find and print the number of elements in the set.

+### 5) Check for Membership
+Check if "Python" is an element of the set languages = {"Java", "C", "Python", "Scala"}.
+Print True if it exists, otherwise print False.

+### 6) Set Union
+Given two sets a = {1, 2, 3} and b = {3, 4, 5}, create and print a new set that is the union of sets a and b.

+### 7) Set Intersection
+Given two sets a = {1, 2, 3} and b = {3, 4, 5}, create and print a new set that is the intersection of sets a and b.

+### 8) Set Difference
+Given two sets a = {1, 2, 3} and b = {3, 4, 5}, create and print a new set that contains the elements that are in a but not in b.

+### 9) Symmetric Difference
+Given two sets a = {1, 2, 3} and b = {3, 4, 5}, create and print a new set that contains the elements that are in either a or b but not in both.

+### 10) Clear a Set
+Given a set items = {"book", "pen", "pencil", "notebook"}, clear all elements from the set, then print the empty set.

 ## 11 While Loop
 ### 1) Print Numbers from 1 to 10
 Print numbers from 1 to 10 using a while loop.